playfulprogramming/playfulprogramming/content/blog/dynamic-html/index.md

 </script>
 ```

+Inside of our `v-for`, we're accessing both the value of the item (`file`) and the index of the looped item (`i`).

 <!-- tabs:end -->

 If we look at the rendered output, we can see that we have all three files listing out as expected!

-Now, all it would take to add a new item to the list of our files is to `push` to said array and force a re-render.
+Using this code as a base, we could extend this file list to any number of files just by adding another item to the hardcoded `filesArray` list; no templating code changes required!

 ## Keys

-If you're using React, you may encounter an error like the following:
+If you're using React, you may have encountered an error in the previous code sample that read like the following:

 > Warning: Each child in a list should have a unique "key" prop.

-Or, in Vue, the error might say:
+Or, in Vue, the error might've said:

 > Elements in iteration expect to have 'v-bind:key' directives

-This is because each of these frameworks can only keep track of what's what inside a loop using a manually input unique ID of some kind.

-If you don't provide a unique ID when you re-render the loop, it will destroy the entire tree.
+This is because in both of these frameworks, you're expected to pass a special property called `key` which is used by the respective framework to keep track of which item is which.

+Without this `key` prop, the framework doesn't know which elements have been unchanged, and therefore must destroy and recreate each element in the array for every list re-render.
+This can cause massive performance problems and stability headaches.

+> If you're confused, no worries - there was a lot of technical speak in that last paragraph.
+Continue reading to see what this means in practical terms and don't be afraid to come back and re-read this section when you're done with the chapter.

 Say you have the following: